RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 # Steps and Project Execution Screenshot

 # Step 1: Authentication
-I am using udacity provided Microsoft Subscription so we dont need this step(You can create security principal if you are using your own Microsoft Account).
+I am using udacity provided Microsoft Subscription so we do not need this step (You can create security principal if you are using your own Microsoft Account).

 # Step 2: Automated ML Experiment

-After uploading Bank Marketing dataset, we configured the AutoML with Compute Cluster, trained the model and selected the model which have higher Accuracy.Since we are going to solve binary classification, we have selected target column as 'y'.
+After uploading Bank Marketing dataset, we configured the AutoML with Compute Cluster, trained the model and selected the model, which have higher Accuracy.
+Since we are going to solve binary classification, we have selected target column as 'y'.

 Figure 1: Bank Marketing Dataset